-With modern combination heart rate monitor-GPS watches and the precision of data collecting they allow, this decoupling is easily seen.
-We at Uphill Athlete have extolled the virtues of the data crunching that TrainingPeaks offers, and here is another, useful, functional metric that you can use to monitor your fitness progress as you accumulate training hours.
+With modern combination heart rate monitor–GPS watches and the precision of data collecting they allow, it is easy to see this decoupling.
+We at Uphill Athlete have extolled the virtues of the data crunching that TrainingPeaks offers, and here is another helpful, functional metric that you can use to monitor your fitness progress as you accumulate training hours.

 Upload the data to TrainingPeaks, then open the workout and click the “Analyze” button.
 In the upper right corner you will see Pa:Hr= X.XX%.
 This metric compares the pace (Pa)–to–heart rate (Hr) ratio of the first half of the workout to that of the second half.
-When the ratio is under 5%, the workout was within your aerobic intensity zones.
+When the ratio—heart rate drift—is under 5%, the workout was within your aerobic intensity zones.

 An uphill/downhill hike, run, or ski will not work because the Pa:Hr ratio of the two halves will be very different: during the first half you will be going up and therefore doing more work.

 Another way to do this test is on a treadmill or stair machine.
 First, find a pace that brings your heart rate up into what you feel is your aerobic zone.
 Hold that pace for an hour or so and notice if your heart rate begins to climb.
 If your heart rate climbs less than 5% over the course of the workout, that heart rate was within your aerobic intensity zones.

 Keep in mind that your AeT is not fixed.
 It changes day to day based on your recovery state and overall fitness.
 The decoupling metric is a convenient means of ensuring your workouts are within your aerobic capacity, and it can be used as an occasional spot check on your AeT.

 This test can be done on on a treadmill, a stair machine, or a flat to very gentle loop course outdoors.
 It cannot be done on an uphill/downhill out-and-back course.